Common Questions About Our Services

 Who films the video?

 All videography work for Values Outreach is completed by college-aged interns who volunteer their time and talents for this cause.
 One or two interns will travel to the order for filming.
-All interns receive training to ensure competence and excellence in their videography capabilities and will use top-of-the-line equipment provided by Values Outreach.
+All interns receive training to ensure competence and excellence in their videography capabilities and will use top-of-the-line equipment.

 What is the Production Timeline?